Dog Food Nutrition

 This page contains affiliate links.
 We may earn money or products from the companies mentioned in this post through our independently chosen links, which earn us a commission.
 Learn More

 As your dog gets older, it’ll start to slow down, and it might put on a little weight.
-When this happens, you may start thinking about making a change to its diet.
+When this happens, you may start thinking about making a change to your dog’s diet.

 But what kind of diet is best for a senior dog, and how do you choose the best dog food for seniors?